 Delores Boyd '75 retired as federal magistrate judge for the U.S. District Court for the Middle District of Alabama, following a tenure of 19 months as presiding judge of the Montgomery Municipal Court and more than 25 years of private law practice.

 Elizabeth Garrett ’88 was the first female president of Cornell University before her untimely death in 2016.
 She received UVA's 2016 Distinguished Alumna Award.
 Garrett had previously served as provost at the University of Southern California, on the faculty of the University of Chicago Law School, and as a visiting professor at UVA Law and Harvard Law, among others.

 In 1920, the same year American women obtained the right to vote, the first female students matriculated at the University of Virginia School of Law.
 Elizabeth N. Tompkins of Albemarle County, Virginia, was the first to graduate in 1923.
 After graduating, Tompkins clerked for two years in Charlottesville before relocating to Richmond for a distinguished 54-year legal career.
 She was the first woman admitted to the Virginia State Bar.

-Since then, more than 6,000 women have enrolled and pursued their studies at the Law School.
-As students, women have been leaders at the Law School, editing academic journals, winning moot court competitions, earning fellowships and awards, and directing student organizations.
+Since then, more than 6,000 women have enrolled and pursued their studies at UVA Law.
+As students, women have been leaders, editing academic journals, winning moot court competitions, earning fellowships and awards, and directing student organizations.
 As graduates, women have been leaders of the bar, business and academia.
-In 1995, UVA Law women students and graduates led a tribute to the women who came before them, as well as those who would follow, by designating and funding the Law Alumnae Lobby, located to the right of the school’s main entrance.
-In 2004, they paid further tribute to all alumnae by creating and funding the Law Alumnae Scholarship, one of the most generously endowed scholarships at the Law School.
+In 1995, female students and graduates led a tribute to the women who came before them, as well as those who would follow, by designating and funding the Law Alumnae Lobby, located to the right of the school’s main entrance.
+In 2004, they paid further tribute to alumnae by creating and funding the Law Alumnae Scholarship, one of the most generously endowed scholarships at the school.